 The Policy fee is included as part of each premium instalment.
-The Policy fee will be increased on each Policy anniversary by the greater of the Indexation Factor or three percent.
+The Policy fee will be increased on each Policy anniversary by the greater of the Indexation Factor or five per cent.

 The amount of the Policy fee depends on which premium frequency option is selected: